Managing pain and other symptoms

 - where the pain is

 - the effect it's having on you – for example, whether it's stopping you sleeping

 The doctor or nurse will sometimes ask the palliative care team to advise them.
-Pain-relieving drugs are available at home and in hospitals, hospices and care homes.
+Pain-relieving medicine is available at home and in hospitals, hospices and care homes.

 Your doctor or nurse will use the weakest painkiller available that keeps you free from pain.